awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-explore-voice-and-chat.md

-# Tutorial 2: Test the Sample Voice and Chat Experience<a name="tutorial1-explore-voice-and-chat"></a>
+# Tutorial 2: Test the sample voice and chat experience<a name="tutorial1-explore-voice-and-chat"></a>

 To better understand what the voice and chat experiences are like for your agents and customers, you can test them without doing any development\.